BioBoost/course_programming_from_base_to_ace/docs/introduction/03_starting_in_csharp/README.md

 // Yet again some comments
 ```

-Because this can be a bit of a nuisance when you have a big block of comments, you can also place `/*` before your block and `*/` after the block (also called a **block-comment**).
+This can be a bit of a nuisance when creating bigger blocks of comments.
+Therefore comments can also be placed between `/*` and `*/`.
+This type of comment is also called a **block-comment**.
 This allows a programmer to easily create a paragraph as comments.

 ```csharp
 /*